-- (a) A Behaviour Minus Point should be given for: - (i) inappropriate appearance (i.e. not adhering to the School's dress regulations in the Student Manual); - (ii) significant lateness to a lesson (particularly after break or lunch); - (iii) inappropriate behaviour outside of the classroom; - (iv) inappropriate mobile phone use - (v) dangerous road crossing; - (vi) poor behaviour during a co-curricular activity; - (vii) missing a scheduled tutorial twice in a row. - (b) Behaviour Minus Points should be entered into iSAMS as soon as practicable.
+- (a) A Behaviour Minus Point should be given for: - (i) inappropriate appearance (i.e. not adhering to the School's dress regulations in the Student Manual); - (ii) significant lateness to a lesson (particularly after break or lunch); - (iii) inappropriate behaviour outside of the classroom; - (iv) inappropriate mobile phone use - (v) dangerous road crossing; - (vi) poor behaviour during a co-curricular activity; - (vii) missing a scheduled tutorial or House event; - (viii) this list is not exhaustive. - (ix) Behaviour Minus Points should be entered into iSAMS as soon as practicable.